Pungyeon/clean-go-article/README.md

 > NOTE: There is actually already a null writer implementation built into the `ioutil` package named `Discard`.

 When constructing our `Pipe` struct with `NullWriter` (rather than a different writer), when invoking our `Save` function, nothing will happen.
 The only thing we had to do was add four lines of code.
 This is why you're encouraged to make interfaces as small as possible in idiomatic Go&mdash;it makes it especially easy to implement patterns like the one we just saw.
-However, this implementation of interfaces, also comes with a <em>huge</em> downside.
+However, this implementation of interfaces also comes with a <em>huge</em> downside.

 ### The empty `interface{}`
 Unlike other languages, go does not have an implementation for generics.
 There have been many implementation proposals, but all have been deemed dissatisfactory by the Go language team.
 Unfortunately, without generics, developers are trying to find creative ways around this issue, very often using the empty `interface{}`.
 The next section, will describe why these, often too creative, implementations should be considered bad practice and unclean code.
 There will also be good examples of usage of the empty `interface{}` and how to avoid some pitfalls of writing code with the empty `interface{}`.